jeffreycarlson/openrtb/extensions/community_extensions/skadnetwork.md

 #### Example for `skadnhsh`

-Used for intermedary SSP to SSP/DSP to DSP connections where a full list SKAdNetwork IDs is required.
+Used for intermediary SSP to SSP/DSP to DSP connections where a full list SKAdNetwork IDs is required.
 Provided in a compact hash format.
 See <a href="#skadnetwork-ids-hash">SKAdNetwork IDs Hash</a> for more details.
 ```
 {
   "imp": [